blockful-io/swaplace-contracts/README.md

 Similar to `makeSwap`, compose Swap will build the entire Swap in a single function and return the Swap struct.
 Different from the make Swap function, which requires pre-built assets, `composeSwap` will receive as parameters all the data from the assets involved in the Swap in three arrays of data, corresponding to the Asset struct requirement.

-To avoid having six arrays as parameters for both assets bided or asked, both of them should be placed in the same array and then specify the `uint256` integer representing the place at the index where the assets bided will turn assets asked.
-The variable `indexFlipToAsking` is the length of bided assets and also the beginning index of the assets being asked to fulfill the Swap.
+To avoid having six arrays as parameters for both assets bid or asked, both of them should be placed in the same array and then specify the `uint256` integer representing the place at the index where the assets bid will flip assets asked.
+The variable `indexFlipToAsking` is the length of bid assets and also the beginning index of the assets being asked to fulfill the Swap.

 ```solidity
 function composeSwap(